 TGbe editor: Please update the following subclause as follows:

-Upon receiving an MLME-BSS-LINK-DISABLE.request primitive, the affiliated AP shall advertise a TID- to-link mapping in Beacon and Probe Response frames that does not map any TIDs to the disabled link on which the AP is operating.
+(#16017)Upon receiving an MLME-BSS-LINK-DISABLE.request primitive, each of the APs affiliated with an AP MLD shall advertise a TID- to-link mapping, in transmitted Beacon and Probe Response frames, that does not map any TIDs to the link on which the AP, that corresponds to the BSSID parameter indicated in that primitive, is operating.
 The Mapping Switch Time field for the advertised TID-to-link mapping shall point to the same time as indicated in the DisableTimer parameter of the MLME-BSS-LINK- DISABLE.request primitive.
 The Expected Duration field of the advertised TID-to-link mapping shall indicate the same duration as the ExpectedDuration parameter of the MLME-BSS-LINK-DISABLE.request primitive.

-Additionally, in order to advertise the link disablement, the SME of that affiliated AP shall perform the following:
+(#16018) Additionally, if there are associated non-MLD non-AP STAs that support BTM, the SME of the affiliated AP, that is operating on the link advertised as to become disabled, shall perform the following, in order to indicate the imminent termination of the BSS of these non-AP STAs:

-It shall follow the procedure in 11.21.7.3 (BSS transition management request) to notify all associated STAs that support BTM, with the BSS Transition Management Request frame fields set as follows:
+The affiliated AP shall follow the procedure in 11.21.7.3 (BSS transition management request) (#16018) with the BSS Transition Management Request frame fields set as follows:

-The Disassociation Imminent and Link Removal Imminent subfields of the Request Mode field are set to 1, the BSS Termination Included subfield is set to 0, and other subfields of the Request Mode field are reserved.
+(#18249) The Disassociation Imminent and BSS Termination Included subfields of the Request Mode field are set to 1, , and other subfields of the Request Mode field are reserved.

-The Disassociation Timer field is set to the number of TBTTs of the affiliated AP before it transmits a Disassociation frame to the STA(s) receiving the BSS Transition Management Request frame.
+The Disassociation Timer field is set to the number of TBTTs of the affiliated AP before it transmits (#18153) Disassociation frame(s) to the STA(s) receiving the BSS Transition Management Request frame.
 The Disassociation Timer field value shall point to a TBTT at or later than the time pointed to by the value of the Mapping Switch Time field for the advertised TID-to-link map- ping.

+(#18154) The BSS Transition Candidate List Entries field may be included which contains one or more Neighbor Report elements in order to provide a BSS transition candidate list.

 No other optional fields shall be present in the BSS Transition Management Request frame.

-It shall start a disassociation timer with the initial value set to the value of the Disassociation Timer field, and shall decrement the timer by one after transmitting each Beacon frame, until the timer has the value of 0.
+The affiliated AP shall start a disassociation timer with the initial value set to the value of the Disassociation Timer field, and shall decrement the timer by one after transmitting each Beacon frame, until the timer has the value of 0.
 The Disassociation Timer field in all subsequent transmitted BSS Transition Management Request frames shall be set to the value of this timer.

-Once the disassociation timer reaches a value of0, it should follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all associated STAs that are not affiliated with a non-AP MLD.
-The affiliated AP shall not transmit Disassociation frames until the disassociation timer has a value of0.
+Once the disassociation timer is 0, the affiliated AP should follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all associated (#16018) non-MLD non-AP STAs (i.e. that are not affiliated with a non-AP MLD).
+The affiliated AP shall not transmit Disassociation frames until the disassociation timer is 0.

 When an AP MLD advertises that a link is disabled for all associated non-AP MLDs, after the time indicated by the Mapping Switch Time field is reached: